-Travelling to Veliko Tarnovo by car is the easiest way to get here.
+Traveling to Veliko Tarnovo by car is the easiest way to get here.
 Bulgarian roads in this part of the country are good – but be sure to buy a vignette.
-Travelling in this area with a car also enables to you take some of the great trips to areas near to Veliko Tarnovo, such as Buzludzha – which we’ll talk about later in this article.
+Traveling in this area with a car also enables to you take some of the great trips to areas near Veliko Tarnovo, such as Buzludzha – which we’ll talk about later in this article.

 Getting to Veliko Tarnovo by bus

 Bus connections to Veliko Tarnovo are easy.
-You can easily get to Veliko Tarnovo by bus from Plovdiv, Varna, Sofia, Burgas and Ruse (near the Romanian border).
+You can easily get to Veliko Tarnovo by bus from Plovdiv, Varna, Sofia, Burgas, and Ruse (near the Romanian border).
 You can check online bus tickets to Veliko Tarnovo here.

 Getting to Veliko Tarnovo by train

 There are direct trains from Plovdiv and Ruse to Veliko Tarnovo.
-Trains from Varna and Sofia to Veliko Tarnovo stop at the 7kilometre distant station of Gorna Oryahovitsa.
+Trains from Varna and Sofia to Veliko Tarnovo stop at the 7 kilometre distant station of Gorna Oryahovitsa.
 You can, however, take a train to VT or a bus or a taxi.
-This is the connecting station for the Bucharest, Istanbul train too.
+This is the connecting station for the Bucharest, and Istanbul trains too.
 Details on Bulgarian trains (in English are here).

 How to get around Veliko Tarnovo

 It is easy to walk around Veliko Tarnovo, but you can also easily take a bus.
-Most of the buses in town go through the city centre.
+Most of the buses in town go through the city center.
 Buy bus tickets from the driver (they cost 1 BGN leva each).
-If you’re taking the bus to Tsaravets Fortress, you can get there on buses number 20, 40 and 50.
+If you’re taking the bus to Tsaravets Fortress, you can get there on buses number 20, 40, and 50.

 When to Go to Veliko Tarnovo

 Veliko Tarnovo is HOT in summer, you’ll see temperatures climbing above 30 °C / 86 °F. This is also the busiest time for the number of tourists in town.
 It is also cold in winter, December through February are the coldest.
-We think that April – May and early autumn are great times to visit, you’ll find fewer visitors a milder climate and especially if you visit in autumn some glorious fall colours.
+We think that April – May and early autumn are great times to visit, you’ll find fewer visitors, a milder climate and especially if you visit in autumn some glorious fall colors.